ericwoud/buildR64arch/README.md

 4. ATF - UBOOT - KERNEL using `fip` partition.
 When still booting with `fip` partition and having u-boot installed, change the contents of `/boot/bootcfg/linux` to read `/boot/u-boot.bin` and emtpy  `/boot/bootcfg/initrd`, then run `bpir-writefip`

-## R64: Using port 5 of the dsa switch

-Now this setup is totally not functional.
-Use RTnoAUX (or AP) only!

 ## Setup as Access Point

 When using a second or third R64/R3 as Access Point, and connecting router-lan-port to AP-lan-port, do the following: